panda3d/panda3d-docs/programming/shaders/shader-generator.rst

 Simply turning on :meth:`~.NodePath.set_shader_auto()` causes one immediate
 change: all lighting calculations are done per-pixel instead of per-vertex.
-This means that models do not have to be highly tesselated in order to get nice-looking spotlights or specular highlights.
+This means that models do not have to be highly tessellated in order to get nice-looking spotlights or specular highlights.

 Of course, the real magic of :meth:`~.NodePath.set_shader_auto()` is that it